Louise Lake-Tack: Personal life

 Lake-Tack is a widow and has two children.

 Governor-General

 She took office as Governor-General of Antigua and Barbuda on 17 July 2007.
 She was the first woman to hold the office.
 On 14 August 2014, she was replaced by Sir Rodney Williams, who took office as the 4th Governor-General of Antigua and Barbuda.

 Controversy

 Shortly before Dame Louise Lake-Tack retired from office, she under the powers of her office conferred certain national honours of Antigua and Barbuda on 19 people, including a knighthood on her own son and a medal for her gardener.
 These appointments were condemned as unlawful by the newly elected prime minister.
-The Governor-General derives powers under Section 22 of the national Constitution and acts as the Queen's representative with prerogative powers.
+The Governor-General derives powers under Section 22 of the national Constitution and acts as the monarch's viceregal representative with prerogative powers.
 The Governor-General is independent of the Prime Minister.